JonathanBallard/Coding_Dojo_Projects_Vae_Vivorum/readme.md

 - Player ship not showing up on dashboard **DONE**
 - Resize player ship for dashboard/index
 - Fix enemy spawn formations
+- Chaingun fires on Spacebar, Missile fires burst of 6 on '1' (keycode 49) or should swap to missile on 'lalt' (keycode 18)  (???) **DONE**
+- Enemies gain health based on level & difficulty
+- Ability Icons that turn red when unavailable
+- Fix enemy rotations

 ### Sandbox